 Types of walkers

-Standard Aluminum Walker - These are the types of walkers that we have all seen.
+walkers that we have all seen.
 Typically these type of walkers are used by people recovering from hip surgery or people who require a great amount of assistance and those who are a fall risk.
-These walkers can accommodate different wheel sizes and have various rear brake, cap or glide tip options.
+These walkers can accommodate different wheel sizes and have various rear brake, cap or

 Our Recommendation: